rogercyyu/cligon-url-checker/CONTRIBUTING.md

 ```bash
 coverage report -m
 ```
+Any tests are welcome.
+Even tests that are similar to existing tests.

+Currently there is no organization to the tests except they are designed to test [UrlChecker](src/url_checker.py) and [UrlStatus](src/url_status.py).

+An area they may need some tests is [cligon.py](./cligon.py).

+Also, please note, when writing assert test for the output, ensure to remember to put color codes to match the output of the teriminal.

 ## Pull Requests
 Once the above items are installed, you can simply edit any file to your desire.